 Born | Riccardo Gabriele Patrese 17 April 1954 Padua, Italy |

-In 1977, Patrese had a successful stint in Formula 2 with a Chevron, but was soon called up to the Shadow team to replace Zorzi mid-season.
+In 1977, Patrese had a successful stint in Formula 2 with a Chevron but was soon called up to the Forumula One Shadow team to replace Renzo Zorzi mid-season.
 Later that year, Jackie Oliver left Shadow to form the Arrows team and took Patrese with him.
-This led to a legal battle where Shadow accused Arrows of stealing their car design, which the court upheld, forcing Arrows to redesign their car in just six weeks.
-Despite his off-track controversies, Patrese’s driving skills were undeniable.
+This led to a legal battle in which Shadow accused Arrows of stealing their car design, which the court upheld, forcing Arrows to redesign their car in just six weeks.
+Despite his off-track controversies, Patrese’s driving talents were undeniable.

 In 1978, Patrese started strong, leading comfortably in South Africa until an engine failure cost him the win.
 However, his rough edges showed, particularly after the accident involving Ronnie Peterson at Monza, where Patrese was targeted for blame despite TV replays suggesting otherwise.
 James Hunt‘s campaign against Patrese led to his suspension from the next race, but Patrese persevered.